aws/amazon-neptune-jdbc-driver/samples/OPENCYPHER.md

-# Using SQL-Gremlin with Amazon Neptune JDBC Driver
+# Using openCypher with Amazon Neptune JDBC Driver

-This driver supports using SQL, which it will translate into Gremlin for executing statements against Neptune.
+This driver supports using openCypher for executing statements against Neptune.

 ### Creating a connection

 The example connection string used in the code snippets below follow the rules specified in [the usage document](../USAGE.md).
 See that document for a more in-depth explanation of how to properly configure yours.

-**Note: SQL-Gremlin configures the port as a property and not as a part of the connection string.
-If a port is not specified it defaults to 8182.**
+**Note: For openCypher, the port must be specified as a part of the connection string and `useEncryption` must be set to `true` (defaults to true).
+The host must also be prefixed with `//bolt:` to specify usage of the Bolt connector.**

 #### No authentication using string only